Federal Truck Safety Regulations

 - Testing for drugs and alcohol in drivers that must be completed on a regular basis

 - Currently, drivers are able to drive up to 11 hours in a single say and work up to 14 hours in a single day.

 - There is a 34-hour restart rule in place that allows a truck driver to utilize a 34-hour restart period once per week.

 - One must also take rest breaks every eight hours in between shifts for at least 30 minutes.

-Important of Upholding Federal Trucking Safety Regulations – Houston Truck Accident Lawyer RJ Alexander Law PLLC
+Important of Upholding Federal Trucking Safety Regulations – Houston Truck Accident Lawyer RJ Alexander

 Trucking companies must abide by trucking regulation or they risk substantial fines and civil punishment.
 The fact is that failure to follow the regulation can result in fines from the government, other penalties on the company and criminal sanction in the worst cases.
 Truck companies and their drivers can also face lawsuits from those injured in the general public.